Antetokounmpo leads Bucks by Raptors in East finals rematch

 TIP-INS

-Bucks: C Brook Lopez returned to the starting lineup after sitting out Monday’s overtime win at Washington because of a sore back. … The Bucks topped 100 points for the 82nd consecutive game but failed to score at least 110 for the first time in 19 games, snapping the longest such streak in the league this season.
+Bucks: Milwaukee is 8-0 in the second game of a back-to-back. … C Brook Lopez returned to the starting lineup after sitting out Monday’s overtime win at Washington because of a sore back. … The Bucks topped 100 points for the 82nd consecutive game but failed to score at least 110 for the first time in 19 games, snapping the longest such streak in the league this season.

-Raptors: Toronto set a season high with 52 3-point attempts.
-The Raptors made 18. … C Marc Gasol (left hamstring) missed his 11th straight game while G Norman Powell (broken finger, left hand) missed his ninth.
-Powell is set to be re-examined next week, coach Nick Nurse said … F Patrick McCaw sat for the third straight game because of flu-like symptoms but could return Friday against Charlotte, Nurse said. … Toronto made 17 turnovers, leading to 19 points for the Bucks.
+Raptors: C Marc Gasol (left hamstring) missed his 11th straight game while G Norman Powell (broken finger, left hand) missed his ninth.
+Powell is set to be re-examined next week, Nurse said … F Patrick McCaw sat for the third straight game because of flu-like symptoms but could return Friday against Charlotte, Nurse said. … Toronto made 17 turnovers, leading to 19 points for the Bucks.

 T FOR TWO